Mechanical Engineering & Technology

 Cross-listed: APTC 490, CMTC 490, DNTC 490, TECH 490.

-Notes: the course will simulate a real world design team concept by utilizing a design group that contains members of different program majors.
+Notes: the course simulates a real world design team concept by utilizing a design group that contains members of different program majors.

 Satisfies: a university graduation requirement–senior capstone.

-The course simulates the real world situation that graduates face.
-Students will work in teams to apply techniques of production management, product design/development, plant layout, scheduling, cost accounting, assembly, inspection and quality control to produce a product.
-Learning to deal with the team dynamics is a valuable learning process.
+Simulates the real world situation that graduates face.
+Students work in teams to apply techniques of production management, product design/development, plant layout, scheduling, cost accounting, assembly, inspection, and quality control to produce a product.
 Each student team produces a new product and a final written report to demonstrate how the process and goals of the course have been realized.
+Companion course to APTC 490L, CMTC 490L, DNTC 490L, MNTC 490L, or TECH 490L.

 MNTC 491.
 SENIOR PROJECT.
 4-6 Credits.